pchapin/typescript/README.md

    JetBrains IDEs (in `.idea`).
 You can delete either or both of those folders if you are not using those editors.

-4. Change the name of the project in `package.json` to something more appropriate for your project.
+4. Change the name of the project at the top of `package.json` to something more appropriate for your project.
 Adjust the version number in that file as well, if desired.

 5. If you are using a JetBrains IDE, rename `.idea/TypeScript.iml` to something more appropriate for your project and edit `.idea/modules.xml` accordingly.